 The Summer of the Swans

-This fiction is a hardcover edition that was published by Viking Books For Young Readers on March 30, 1970 and has 142 pages.
+fiction that was published by Viking Books For Young Readers on March 30, 1970 and has 142 pages.

 Explore it on Goodreads or Amazon.